 Glucocoticoid (steroid) injections — Glucocorticoids can suppress inflammation and can relieve arthritis symptoms when injected into arthritic joints.

-Glucocorticoid injections may be recommended for people who have osteoarthritis confined to a few joints and who still have pain despite the use of NSAIDs.
-Glucocorticoid injections may also be recommended for people with osteoarthritis who cannot take NSAIDs.
+Glucocorticoid injections may be recommended for people who have OA confined to a few joints and who still have pain despite the use of NSAIDs.
+Glucocorticoid injections may also be recommended for people with OA who cannot take NSAIDs.

-Hyaluronate injections are generally reserved for people with osteoarthritis who cannot take NSAIDs or who do not achieve adequate pain relief with them.
+Hyaluronate injections are generally reserved for people with OA who cannot take NSAIDs or who do not achieve adequate pain relief with them.
 People awaiting joint surgery may benefit from these injections.

 Surgery is usually reserved for severe arthritis that significantly limits your activities and that does not respond to other arthritis treatments.
-(See "Patient information: Total knee replacement (arthroplasty) (Beyond the Basics)".)
+(See "Patient education: Total knee replacement (arthroplasty) (Beyond the Basics)".)

 However, surgery is recommended before arthritis causes complications such as muscle loss and joint deformities.
 Furthermore, those who undergo surgery should be in the best possible physical condition and should be prepared for rehabilitation after surgery.

 More detailed information about surgery for arthritis is available separately.
-(See "Surgical therapy of osteoarthritis".)
+(See "Overview of surgical therapy of knee and hip osteoarthritis".)

 Arthroscopy and joint irrigation — The benefit of arthroscopic surgery in people with arthritis is controversial.
 In one study, patients who had “real” arthroscopic treatment and joint irrigation were compared with others who had a “sham” procedure .
 Those who had the “sham” surgery were taken to the operating room where the doctor simulated arthroscopic surgery (but did not perform the actual procedure).
 Post-procedure improvement in symptoms was similar in both groups.